elem-app/spaceport/docs/Reference.md

 #### Language standard

-Every executable spec is transpiled into program code.
+Every testable spec is transpiled into program code.
 The higher the quality of the language of the specification, the more likely the transpiled code is to be correct.
-Executable specification thus are required to follow a language standard to ensure their quality.
+Testable specification thus are required to follow a language standard to ensure their quality.

 These properties are desired:

-- **Precise** - An executable spec should explicitly state both the action to be performed and its target
+- **Precise** - An testable spec should explicitly state both the action to be performed and its target

     Good: